foldda/charian/README.md

 # What Is Charian

-Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a text string.
-Charian uses the schemaless RDA format[^1] in its encoding, so it is general-purposed and can be used for serializing any object of any data model without having to predefine and maintain a schema.
+Charian (pron. /ka-ri-en/) is a data-serialization API which is for encoding structured data in a text string.
 Charian can be used for implementing -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.